Techtonica/curriculum/_templates/topic-outline.md

 ### Prerequisites

-Here are links to lessons that should be completed before this lesson:
+Here are topics that should be understood before this topic:

 - Example: [Git version control](version-control/git-version-control/git-version-control.md)